 On the People page, you can view a segment of people who submitted a Google Ads lead form, and filter by form attributes such as job title or response.
 Depending on the filter conditions you set, you can use the segment to create an audience, send a campaign, tag matches, export, or archive.

 Google Ads conversion destination

 The conversion destinations feature enables you to send system, data source (such as Shopify) and custom activity events to your Google Ads account.
 Once you have enabled conversion destinations for a particular activity, events associated with the activity can be sent as conversion data to Google Ads.

 Troubleshooting Google Ads

 This troubleshooting guide is designed to help you with common questions or issues you may encounter when using Google Ads as a data source.

-Under Quick links, click Submit a support ticket.
+- Under Quick links, click Chat with support.

 You must disconnect and archive a data source before you can delete it.

 Disconnecting a data source from Ortto will stop new data from the data source merging with the CDP.